andrew-drogalis/Gain-Capital-API/README.md

 Please see a link to all the required dependencies [below](#Dependencies).
 If you are using Linux, the dependencies can be installed with the following commands.

-This repository contains a .devcontainer directory.
-The .devcontainer has all the required dependencies and can be run inside Docker with the Dev Containers VSCode extension.

 ```
 Fedora:
     dnf install libmicrohttpd-devel